bbc/nghq/README.md

 [ngtcp2](https://github.com/ngtcp2/ngtcp2) and aims to provide support for the HTTP/QUIC mapping for running HTTP over IETF QUIC.

+The **nghq** API is modelled after that of [nghttp2](https://nghttp2.org/documentation/).
+Applications will own the communicating socket and will feed data into the library via a series of calls, and act on callbacks from the library.
+There are a couple of important points to note:

+* **nghq** does not own the socket.
+The application is expected to read data from the socket and provide it to the library, and then send data from the library when it receives a callback containing data to be sent.
+* **nghq** does not do any encryption or decryption of the packets received.
+It is up to the application to manage the TLS context.
+The encrypt and decrypt callbacks will be fired when the library needs encryption or decryption to be done.

 ## Caveats

 **NOTE: In its current form, nghq implements only the parts of the HTTP/QUIC specification required by [draft-pardue-quic-http-mcast-02](https://tools.ietf.org/html/draft-pardue-quic-http-mcast-02)**.